Demystifying Car Air Conditioning!

 Although motorists mostly use their Air Con system more in the summer, it is also important in the winter.
 It creates dry warm air rather than the humid air from outside.
 This demists your car windscreen quicker!

 Chill out this summer and ensure your Air Con is efficient.
-If in doubt, don’t hesitate to ask your local garage or give us a call.
+If in doubt, don’t hesitate to give us a call.
 We are always happy to help and advice is free!!!